-3.6.
-Additional Service Features
+4.6 Additional Service Features

 The Service Mode option is located on the System Setup Screen in the bottom right corner.
 When activated, the Service Mode will disable the MZ unit for a specified length of time.
-The default is 5 minutes.
+The default is 15 minutes.
 This time interval can be changed as described in the Service Timeout section below.

-IMPORTANT: Note that while in the Service Mode no measurements are made, nor are any alarms activated.
+Note that while in the Service Mode no measurements are made, nor are any alarms activated.
+Failure to follow this warning can result in serious personal injury or death.